 Water difficulties & Dry pit toilets

 You will have to use dry pit toilets as there will be no water.
-This also means that you will not be taking bath unless you want to freeze yourself.
+This lack of water also means that you will not be taking a bath unless you want to freeze yourself.
 Some generous hosts may provide you with hot water in buckets.